msc-east/GLEMOS_Source/README.md

 # Description

 This repository is a part of the GLEMOS WorkSpace and contains the sourse code for the GLEMOS model including scientific routines for modeling mercury (Hg), particle-bound heavy metals (Cd, Pb) and persistent organic pollutants (POPs).
 The current stable release is 2.2.2.
-User Manual is avalible on the MSC-E website: https://www.msceast.org/

 # About GLEMOS